annabelthorpe/annabelthorpe.github.io/_posts/2017-02-05-3socialmedia.markdown

 Social media is a crucial part of my process as a reporter, anchor and producer.
 I have attended several events purely to be the digital reporter, writing the web story and live tweeting.
 <div>
 </div>
 This semester, I traveled three hours to Cape Girardeau to cover President Trump's last rally for then senator candidate Josh Hawley (R).
-Hawley ran a very close campaign to incumbent senator Claire McCaskill (D).
+Hawley ran a very close campaign to incumbent Senator Claire McCaskill (D).
 It was an intense race, and I covered the event on Twitter and as a field producer.

 <section id="Reels" class="section-padding bg-alpha">